Arefin994/recipe-here-web/README.md

 * You can Choose Chefs to learn form
 * You can view Chef details and Their recipe
 * You can  see recipe details
 * You can Login and Log out of the site with email.
-(Google and git sign in working from local but not from Netlify deploy)